marb61a/marb61a.github.io/_posts/2017-12-13-React-Native-Vue-JS.md

     cd project

   Then add the following line to the webpack.config.js file under devServer, this will differ for each user

     public: "https://c9.container.name"

-  I also added the following to avoid header mismatch errors
+  I also added the following to avoid header mismatch errors, again under devServer

     historyApiFallback: true